 The price vs performance trade-off

-For higher performance cards, the situation is a bit less clear-cut.
-The price differences are more pronounced.
-Doubling the times-rating by purchasing a SanDisk Extreme card with 64 GB capacity instead of a SanDisk Ultra will cost an extra $18 (or 70%).
-Adding another 35 MB/s in peak performance by going for the Extreme Pro card will set you back by a further $31.
-And if it has to be the latest and greatest in form of the Extreme Pro UHS-II, then you have to fork out an additional $222.
-If your imaging currently requires this level of top speed performance, then the purchase of the best cards is fully justified.
-If however you are considering to buy a superfast card right now, because you might need it for your next 4K-enabled camera that you intend to buy next year, you might want to think twice.
+The historical memory card price trends suggest some lessons.
+If your imaging currently requires top speed performance, then the purchase of the best cards at premium prices might be fully justified.
+If however you are considering to buy a superfast card right now, because you might need it for your next video-centered camera that you intend to buy next year, you might want to think twice.
 If history is any guide, the price of high speed cards will continue to fall rapidly over the coming months and years.
-Maybe even by the time you are reading this article, the pricing structure will have changed fundamentally already and the currently highest speeds are accessible at much more reasonable prices.
-But the point is that stocking up on and hoarding high performance cards has been a very poor investment in the past.
+Hence, stocking up on and hoarding high performance cards is likely to turn out to be a very poor investment.

 In order to keep the filing system on the card intact and the card's performance at its best, it is good practice to format a memory card regularly.
 When taken care of and handled properly, flash memory can indeed last for decades, so that it is technological change rather than technical failure that limits the economic life of a memory card.
 In fact, some card formats, such as compact flash type II cards or XD cards, have over time become technologically obsolete and are no longer supported in modern digital cameras.